ramowalton/CleanData_Assignment/README.md

 Downloads the data from the URL and unzips

 ### cleanData()
-Performs the following functions to create an cleaned and consolidated dataset:
+Performs the following functions to create a cleaned and consolidated dataset:

 * Combines the test and training datasets using rbind and cbind
 * Sets description names for the variables within the consolidated dataset (uses the column names from features.txt)